sundraes/fun-with-data-structures/README.md

 # Let's have fun with data structures

 ## Arrays
-- An array is a data structure that stores a collection of elements of the same data type in a contiguous block of memory.
+- An array is a data structure that stores a collection of elements of the **same data type** in a **contiguous block of memory**.
 - Each element can be accessed using an index, indicating its position in the array.
 - Enables direct access of elements through their index.

 ## Linked Lists
-- A linked list is a linear data structure where nodes are stored as separate objects and linked together using pointers.
+- A linked list is a linear data structure where nodes are stored as separate objects and **linked together using pointers**.
 - Each node contains two parts: data and reference to the next node.
 - Allows for dynamic memory allocation and efficient insertions and deletions, as nodes can be easily added or removed without reorganising the entire structure.

 ## Stacks
-- Collection of elements that follows the Last In First Out (LIFO) priniciple.
+- Collection of elements that follows the **Last In First Out (LIFO)** priniciple.
 - Primary operations:
   * push (add element to top of stack)
   * pull (remove element from top of stack)